-A woman who refused to trade her name has defied her bullies by earning a Ph.D. and turning into a health practitioner.
+A woman who refused to trade her name defied her bullies by earning a Ph.D. and becoming a health practitioner.

 Marijuana Pepsi Vandyck says she spent her existence being made amusing due to her different call.

-But as opposed to converting it, she decided to be proud of the call she has given and refuses to let it hold her back.
+But instead of converting it, she decided to be proud of the call she had given and refused to let it hold her back.

 Recalling that first communique as a toddler with her mum approximately why she was named Marijuana Pepsi, she says: “My mother advised me that your name will take you around the world.